AlicePH/Skoltech-software-project/README.md

 ## Quickstart

-1) Installation:
+There are three ways to use this library in local computers, in all of them the first mandatory step is to clone the repository in the local machine.

+Cloning the repository:
     ```
     Clone the project
     git clone https://github.com/AlicePH/Skoltech-software-project

+### 1. Building from source

      ```
-2) When you have cloned this project, follow the next steps.
+When you have cloned this project, follow the next steps.

    Use your command line in order to build the static library with the source file: